 Springfield OUI Lawyer

 Experience matters when entering a courtroom to try a case and Dan’s experience is second-to-none.
 As a former prosecutor (Assistant District Attorney) in Suffolk and Hampden Counties as well as Washington, D.C.
-(Assistant Attorney General), Dan has been lead trial counsel in well over 100 prosecutions.
-When factoring in Dan’s trial experience as a criminal defense attorney, he has been lead counsel in over 200 trials.
+(Assistant Attorney General), Dan has been lead trial counsel in dozens of prosecutions.
+When factoring in Dan’s trial experience as a criminal defense attorney, he has been lead counsel in over 100 trials.

 At Daly Law, P.C., we provide aggressive and professional legal representation for individuals accused or charged with any criminal offense or violation of law.
 Our Principal Attorney, Springfield criminal defense lawyer Dan Daly has zealously fought for individuals accused of crimes first beginning in law school at the nation’s premier clinical court program “D.C.
 Law Students in Court” and then as a criminal defense attorney in Washington, D.C. and Western MA.
 At Daly Law, P.C. we understand that a criminal record can wreak havoc on an individual’s professional and personal life.
 Some of the most common charges we defend are OUI DUI DWI and motor vehicle and traffic offenses, assault & battery and other violent crimes against a person, theft offenses and crimes against property, weapon offenses, and drug offenses (distribution, conspiracy, possession, and possession with intent to distribute).Operating Under the Influence (Drug and/or Alcohol)